meleyal/backbone.widget/README.md

 Backbone.Widget
 ===============

-Make jQuery plugins/widgets from your Backbone Views.
+Make jQuery widgets from your Backbone Views.

-`Backbone.Widget` extends `Backbone.View` with some simple helpers for creating jQuery plugins/widgets (`$.fn`).
+`Backbone.Widget` extends `Backbone.View` with some simple helpers for creating jQuery widgets (`$.fn`).

 This enables creating `Backbone.View` instances with jQuery syntax: